Mporuben/matthewporuben.com/content/about/index.md

 # About me
 So...
 Who am I?
-I don't like long and boring BIO's full of buzz words.
+I don't like long and boring BIO's full of buzzwords.
 So I'll try to show you who am I on some things that I care about.

 ::